OEHC/praqma.com/_posts/2016-10-26-the-bonnie-situation.md

 nav-weight: 5
 ---

-This is the bloody but ultimately edifying tale about "The Bonnie Situation"; At Praqma use as a metaphor for what consultancy is all about - solving problems.
+This is the bloody but ultimately edifying tale about "The Bonnie Situation"; At Praqma we use this story as a metaphor for what consultancy is all about - solving problems.
 You'll be introduced to Mr. Wolf - 'Winston' for those on first name terms - and you will see why we consider him a role model for any consultant.
 {: .kicker }

 <!--break-->